blumilksoftware/lmt/readme.md

 ```
 task fix
 ```

-By default `.env` file is ready to go, and prepared for Blumilk local environment purposes.
-So no changes are needed. \
-But if you need to customize it, just edit `.env` file. \
-Project is flexible and all important settings are customizable via `.env` file.

 The website should be available at [localhost:8051](localhost:8051) and [lmt.blumilk.localhost](lmt.blumilk.localhost) if we use a Blumilk local traefik proxy.